Prepare your generator for tornado season with maintenance and fuel checklist

 How long does power stay out after a tornado?

 Tornado-related power outages typically last 1 to 7 days, though rural areas with heavy infrastructure damage have experienced outages lasting 2 weeks or longer.
-After the May 2026 Houston derecho, over 130,000 customers remained without power 5 days later.
+After the May 16, 2024 Houston derecho, more than 100,000 Texas customers were still without power 5 days later (Reuters).
+Local Houston reporting put CenterPoint outages in the low-to-mid 140,000s on May 21; event peak affected close to 1 million customers.
 Plan for at least 3 days of generator fuel, with 7 days as a more conservative target.

 Should I turn off my generator during a tornado warning?